-What Midrashim Really Mean

-BRACHA KROHN

-Some midrashim really make us wonder: Was Rivkah really three when she married Yitzchak?
+What Midrashim Really Mean BRACHA KROHN Some midrashim really make us wonder: Was Rivkah really three when she married Yitzchak?
 If not, what lesson were Chazal hinting by saying she was?
 Why should it matter to us that 3,500 years ago, some stones argued about which one should be Yaakov's pillow?
 Since the Torah tells us exactly what the "man" actually tasted like, how can the Midrash say it tasted like whatever you wanted?
-Are Chazal in the Midrash teaching us historical facts in these stories, or do they have something deeper in mind?
-Come learn about the different types of midrashim; what goals Chazal had in mind when composing them; and how to unlock the deeper meaning behind these well-known legends.
-In this course, you will explore interpretation the difference between and homiletics as you develop skills for understanding and appreciating the midrashim you learn each week when studying parshah.
+Are Chazal in the Midrash teaching us historical facts in these stories, do they or something deeper in Come mind? learn about the different types of midrashim; what goals Chazal had mind when composing them; and how to unlock the deeper meaning behind these wellknown legends.
+In this course, will you explore the difference between interpretation and homiletics as you develop skills for understanding and appreciating the midrashim you learn each week when studying parshah.
+"Supporting Actors" in Tanach MALKA HUBSCHER We often feel we understand the "famous" characters in Tanach, people like Avraham and Sarah,

-Seriously Strange Stories

-NEIMA NOVETSKY

-Once, when there was a terrible drought, a man named "Choni" drew a circle around himself and swore he would not leave it until Hashem brought rain.
-Down came the rain!
-But why?
-And can we try the same thing before our next big math test?
-Another time, the rabbis were arguing (as usual), and when one rabbi asked Hashem to settle it and Hashem sided with him, the other rabbis decided to ignore Hashem!
-And when Hashem saw that, He just smiled!
-What were these rabbis thinking, and what does Hashem find funny about the situation?
-Chazal

-tell us that the Beit HaMikdash was destroyed because random this guy named "Bar Kamtza" showed up at a party and was asked to you Are leave. serious?
-We've had no Mikdash for the 2.000 last years because someone